Hardcover, 8.75 X 11 In. / 128 Pages / 55 Color

 List Price: $45.00

 Paradise Wavering is a photographic stream of consciousness that travels through a reservoir of memories.
 Alice Hargrave explores experiences that reflect on the passage of time and seeks the sublime in moments on the periphery of daily life.
-By interspersing the work she currently makes with re-photographed vintage source material from her own family archive of 8mm films and snapshots, she melds together past and present, and alludes to an uncertain future where environmental angst pervades.
-The resulting curvilinear narrative is fractured, frayed, and stained in color, as are our memories and photographic substrates themselves.
+By interspersing the work she currently makes with re-photographed vintage source material from her family's archive of 8mm films and snapshots, she melds past and present, alluding to an uncertain future, where environmental angst pervades.
+The resulting curvilinear narrative is fractured, frayed, and stained in color, as are our memories, and photographic substrates themselves.

 In addition to Hargrave's photographs, Paradise Wavering also features an essay by Allison Grant, an interview by Kendra Paitz, and two excerpts from Rebecca Solnit's seminal book Field Guide to Getting Lost.